USB-C ports not working on your MacBook? Here's the fix!

 - Press the power button again to turn on your Mac.

-Once your Mac is loaded up, see if your USB--C ports are functioning.
+Once your Mac is loaded up, see if your USB-C ports are functioning.
 If they are working, that's great!
 If not, you can escalate the issue by resetting the SMC.

 How to reset your System Management Controller on your MacBook

-The SMC is responsible for a few different aspects of your MacBook, but most importantly, it's in charge of how the power in your MacBook is distributing, including to the USB-C ports.
+The SMC is responsible for a few different aspects of your MacBook or MacBook Pro, but most importantly, it's in charge of how the power in your MacBook is distributed, including to the USB-C ports.
 So, if one or more of your ports aren't working, resetting the SMC will hopefully rectify the problem.

 - Click the Apple menu in the top left corner of your screen.